A compost aerator is an invaluable purchase for gardeners who are keen to get the most out of their compost bins.

 Corkscrew aerators are twisted into the compost then pulled out.
 This creates air and spreads moisture evenly, the compost that was at the bottom ends up on top.

-Corkscrew aerators are often best suited to lighter compost because they can be hard work to use.
+Corkscrew aerators can be used in dense compost if they work through the compost gradually.
+Although they’re easy to screw in to dense compost, they can be hard work to pull out if there is too much dense compost on top.
 Not only do you have to screw into the compost, you then have to pull the aerator out with a lot of heavy material.

-Plunger aerators can be easier to push into denser compost.
+Plunger aerators are easier to work with in looser compost.

 These have 2 folding tines or blades, which are streamlined as the aerator enters the soil and then open up when it’s pulled out.
 This creates large air pockets.

-You may find plunger aerators easier to use in heavier compost because you only need to push a thin pole into the compost initially.
+Initially, you only need to push a thin pole into the compost so it can be tempting to use them in denser material.
 However, pulling them out is where you need to be more careful – be mindful of your back as this can be heavy work.

 With plunger aerators it’s also worth being aware that the blades can break off if they are forced to carry too much weight – as an extra, hinged component on the aerator, they are a ‘weak point’; therefore, it’s often better to work through compost gradually in layers, instead of trying to shift too much in one go.